ICS491TeamLucio/lucio.github.io/index.md

 Please note you may have to install [the latest version of python](https://www.python.org/downloads/).

-If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
+If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000) or whatever default server that will be printed onto the screen.

 ### Branches